Puzur-Inshushinak

-Rule
+Early life

-His father was Shinpi-khish-khuk, the crown prince, and most likely a brother of king Khita.
+Elam had been a vassal of Akkad since the time of Sargon.
+His father was Shinpi-khish-khuk, the crown prince, and most likely a brother of Khita.
 Kutik-Inshushinak's first position was as governor of Susa, which he may have held from a young age.
-About 2110 BC, his father died, and he became crown prince in his stead.
+Around 2130 BC his father died, and he became crown prince in his stead.

+Reign

-Elam had been under the domination of Akkad since the time of Sargon, and Kutik-Inshushinak accordingly campaigned in the Zagros mountains on their behalf.
+Kutik-Inshushinak accordingly campaigned in the Zagros mountains on their behalf.
 He was greatly successful as his conquests seem to have gone beyond the initial mission.